Within This Page

 - Inspiration and Education.

 SITES—Administered by Green Business Certification Inc. (GBCI), the Sustainable Sites Initiative (SITES) offers a comprehensive rating system designed to distinguish sustainable landscapes, measure their performance and elevate their value.
 SITES certification is for development projects located on sites with or without buildings—ranging from national parks to corporate campuses, streetscapes to homes, and more.
 SITES is used by landscape architects, designers, engineers, architects, developers, policy-makers and others to align land development and management with innovative sustainable design.
 Land is a crucial component of the built environment and can be planned, designed, developed and maintained to protect and enhance the benefits we derive from healthy functioning landscapes.
 SITES helps create ecologically resilient communities and benefits the environment, property owners, and local and regional communities and economies.
+Resources are available to help designers understand how SITES interfaces with LEED.
+For example, if a project earns SITES Gold, it automatically earns credits in the LEED Sustainable Sites category.

 International Green Building Rating Systems